Sopley: History

-There has been settlement in the area since the Bronze Age and it has existed as a manor since before the Norman conquest.
+There has been settlement in the area since the Bronze Age and it has existed as a manor since before the Norman Conquest.
 Sopley is listed in the Domesday Book of 1086.
 Before 1066 it had been held by one Edric, but by 1086 it belonged to William son of Stur.
-By that time 4 hides of the manor and all the woodland had been absorbed into the New Forest.
+By that time, four hides of the manor and all the woodland had been absorbed into the New Forest.
 At the end of the 13th century, records are found of two distinct manors of Sopley.
-One of the manors was for two hundred years part of the lands of the Earls of Ormond.
-The other manor was owned, first by the Le Moyne family, and then, like nearby Ibsley, by the Stourton Barons.
+One of the manors was for 200 years part of the lands of the Earls of Ormond.
+The other manor was owned first by the Le Moyne family, and then, like nearby Ibsley, by the Stourton Barons.
 In the middle of the 16th century, both manors were sold to the Berkeley family, and the two manors became one again.

-In 1575 Sir John Berkeley conveyed the manor to William Waller, and it eventually descended to the Tichborne Baronets, being owned by the 2nd and 3rd Baronet, until the 4th Baronet sold the manor to James Willis around 1725.
+In 1575, Sir John Berkeley conveyed the manor to William Waller, and it eventually descended to the Tichborne Baronets, being owned by the 2nd and 3rd Baronet, until the 4th Baronet sold the manor to James Willis around 1725.
 John Willis of Ringwood inherited the manor in 1753, and upon his death in 1779, it passed to his nephew John Compton, and it descended, like Minstead, with the Comptons.
 The manor house was rebuilt in 1790 by the then owner James Compton.
-Compton was a sheep farmer who, along with the local vicar, the Reverend Willis; introduced a particular breed of Spanish sheep to the area.
+Compton was a sheep farmer who, along with the local vicar, the Reverend Willis, introduced a particular breed of Spanish sheep to the area.
 The Merino sheep is renowned for its soft, fine, fleece which is still much sought after.
-Sopley became for a while, an important specialist wool producing area.
+Sopley became for a while an important specialist wool producing area.

-A mill in Sopley is recorded in the Domesday book when an annual levy of 10 shillings and 875 eels was imposed.
-It is disputed whether this is the current mill however, certainly parts of it are much younger; a third floor for flour storage was constructed in 1878 and the original undershot wheel was later superseded by a turbine.
+A mill in Sopley is recorded in the Domesday book, when an annual levy of 10 shillings and 875 eels was imposed.
+It is disputed whether this is the current mill; certainly parts of it are much younger: a third floor for flour storage was constructed in 1878 and the original undershot wheel was later superseded by a turbine.
 The mill remained in service until 1946.